arvigeus/AZ-204/Questions/App Service.md

 ---

-Question: How apps are charged in Isolated App Service plan:
+Question: How are apps in an Isolated App Service Plan charged?

 - [ ] Each app is charged for CPU quota
 - [ ] Each VM instance in the App Service plan is charged